 “Great!”.
 I doubt my email was even read.
-If you are doing triage through email
+If you are doing triage through email this is not good.

 physician ahead of time, and not even bothered to try and deal with that office for it.

 I am sure they will know exactly who I am if someone there reads this.
 I am the only person that has ever had a drain stuck in their office.
 Since they send folks home with drains, and their office communication is rough, that might not be true.
 This isn’t common, but it’s not exactly uncommon if I recall back when I used to remove drains as a nurse.
 However, I am the first in office for them.

 This is why I waffled on posting this.
 It’s not all flattering, but it’s my experiences with the office.
-I hope by putting this out there, that other people gong to Dr. Meltzer and Dr. Ley can have the information in order to navigate their experiences with less frustration.
+I hope by putting this out there, that other people going to Dr. Meltzer and Dr. Ley can have the information in order to navigate their experiences with less frustration.

 This will probably be the last post of real content here.
 I am considering mirroring this over on WordPress so I don’t have to worry about Tumblr’s weird issues.
-I plan to leave this dick diary up, so others can read it if they are considering the surgeries I had.
+I plan to leave his dick diary up, so others can read it if they are considering the surgeries I had.